 Each assignment will be graded via a point system.
-Generally speaking, the following grades can be associated with the points for each assignment and for the final grade
+Generally speaking, the following grades can be associated with the points for each assignment and for the final grade.
+Final grade will based off of

-93% of points possible - А
+91% of points possible - / A

-90 - 92% points possible - A-
+90% points possible - I 4-

-88 - 89% or points possible - B+
+88 - 89% of points possible H 3+

-83 - 87% of points possible - В
+83 - 87% of points possible H 3

-80 - 82% points possible - B-
+80 - 82% of points possible H 3-

-78 - 79% or points possible - C+
+78 - 79% of points possible ( C+ (No credit)

-73 - 77% of points possible - С
+73 - 77% of points possible ( C (No credit)

-70 - 72% of points possible C -

-Less than 73% - D/F (Fail)
+Less than 73% Ι D/F (Fail)

-Additionally, please note that if the basic requirements for an assignment the points given will be associated with a $B^+$ .
+Additionally, please note that if the basic requirements for an assignment the points given will be associated with a B+.
 If one exceeds the requirements of the assignment there point total will improve accordingly, Similarly, if the assignment does not meet the requirements point total will decrease accordingly.
 The points associated with each assignment are attached.